The Weekly Review: The One Habit That Changes Everything

 Don't just review data—extract insights.
 Ask: What created momentum this week?
 Where did I get stuck?
 What can I do more of?

 KeyResults' weekly retrospective feature prompts you with these questions.
 The act of writing your answers creates metacognitive awareness.
+The editor supports bold, italic, and bullet point formatting so you can organize your reflections clearly.

 The Planning Component